Here’s a great tip for crocheting with variegated yarn!

 Her stomach dropped, because hadn’t she been there?
 Hadn’t she been the one abandoned and locked up and left floundering, wondering what to do next?

 She pulled herself back up to the top, mentally calling herself a hundred different kinds of fool.
 But guilt drove her, and her instincts screamed at her to trust him, so she ignored the scared teenager that she had never quite stopped being - the one that remembered all too well what had happened the last time she had trusted a smooth talking boy.
 Because she was in the land of fairytales now.
 Perhaps… in the land of fairytales, you do as fairytales did… you take a leap of faith?

-She snuck back into the cavern without him noticing and he was pacing back and forth cursing himself for being bested by a pretty face.
+She snuck back into the cavern without him noticing and he was pacing back and forth.
 He tugged at the chain uselessly and for a moment she was back in that hospital, her own wrists tied to a bed.
 She slipped out from behind the rock into his view and his arm went limp.
-He didn’t scream, didn’t say her name, just watched her for a long moment.
+He didn’t yell, didn’t say her name, just watched her for a long moment.

 “Change your mind about letting me live, Swan?” he finally asked.

 A/N: Marichat May has started!
 At least from where I am now.
 Because currently, it’s almost 1am and I’m just going to post this before I go to sleep since I may not have the time later.
 The rating will change as days pass, since there IS a SIN DAY later and I’m just gonna follow the rules ( ͡° ͜ʖ ͡°)

 And this is mostly drabbles I guess??
 Less than 1k that’s for sure, and some are slightly more than that.
 But nothing much, since I’m not up to making more than that for everyday this whole month haha (i am weak my spirit is dead marichat is the only reason why i’m writing for this god forsaken fandom or as i would call it, For The Greater Sin™)